Projects

 Location: India

-In the last years, FADV has been undertaking comprehensive educational programmes in India to support children holistically and reduce school drop put rates.
 In 2021, NextEnergy Foundation fully funded the installation of eight solar systems (each 12.5kWp) on seven of FADV’s Learning Centres and their Farmer’s Resource Centre in the Sundarbans, India.